Corjen/wordpress-pageblocks/README.md

 ### Form fields in admin with Cuisine

 [Cuisine](http://docs.get-cuisine.cooking/core/) is a very useful utility that simplifies a lot of WordPress backend stuff.
-The Cuisine Field class makes it really simple to forms and works very nice with the pageblocks system.
-An example of an admin function inside a pageblock class in combination with Cuisine.
+The Cuisine Field class makes it really simple to build forms and works very nice with the pageblocks system.
+An example of an admin function inside a pageblock class in combination with Cuisine:

 ```php
 <?php